In London, as in all of the UK, cars drive on the left.

 BikeSafe is an initiative run by the police for both new and experienced riders where police motorcyclists teach you safer riding skills specific to the streets of London.
 The courses are suitable for locals, motorbike or scooter-riding tourists and students, as well as corporate clients.
 Take a look at the BikeSafe website for more information and to book.

 Find your way around London with a pocket atlas or similar guide.

 You can also get London live traffic updates on the Highways England’s website, which provides up-to-the-minute traffic news to avoid problem roads.

 Driving and car hire in London for disabled people

 Disabled Motoring UK aims to promote and protect the welfare of disabled people and to promote their personal mobility.
-More information can be found on the Disabled Motoring UK website
+Find more information on the Disabled Motoring UK website.